Ridhima Pandit

 Ridhima Pandit (born 25 June 1990) is an Indian actress, model, and television host who works in Hindi television.
-She is known for her role of Rajni in Life OK's Bahu Hamari Rajni Kant.
-In 2019, she participated in Fear Factor: Khatron Ke Khiladi 9 and became the 2nd runner-up.
-In 2021, she participated in Bigg Boss OTT.
+She is known for her role of Rajni Kant in Bahu Hamari Rajni Kant.
+In 2019, she participated in Khatron Ke Khiladi 9 and became the 2nd runner-up.
+In 2021, she participated in Bigg Boss OTT 1.

 Early life

 Pandit was born on 25 June 1990 in Mumbai, Maharashtra, India.

 Career

-Modelling & debut (2016–2018)
+Modelling and debut (2016–2018)

 She started her career as a model; her modeling projects included Sunsilk, Fair & Lovely, Dove, Harpic, Veet, Luminous, and Set Wet.

 In February 2016, Ridhima made her acting debut in the Hindi television industry with Life OK's sitcom Bahu Hamari Rajni Kant.
 The show garnered her praise for the main role of Rajni, a super-humanoid robot, and she received the Gold Award for Best Debut Actress.
 The show ended in February 2017.

 In 2017, she performed in Sony Entertainment Television's The Drama Company.
 Venturing into digital content, she appeared in Voot's web series Yo Ke Hua Bro.
 Star Plus signed her to host the dance competition reality show Dance Champions that year.

 She also portrayed a sweet Devina Kapoor in ALT Balaji's romantic web series Hum - I'm Because of Us, created by Ekta Kapoor in 2018.